 You are not logged in KTH, so we cannot customize the content.

-The course AL2301 Applied Hydrogeology is a part of the Master Programs “Environmental Engineering and Sustainable Infrastructure”.
-The course deals with hydrological and chemical processes of importance for the water quality and contaminant transport.
+The course Applied Hydrogeology is a part of the Master Programs “Environmental Engineering and Sustainable Infrastructure”.
+The course deals with hydrological and chemical processes of importance for water quality and contaminant transport.
 It consists of lectures, exercises and a field visit to the course study site.
-The course has an applied focus and one of the main teachers is consultant and run his own consultancy.
+The course has an applied focus and one of the main teachers is a consultant and runs his own consultancy.

 The overall aim of the course is that the student after passing the course should be able to manage a water resource problem, more specific to establish a new water supply for a municipality.

 For detailed information, please read the Course Handbook